Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/13_AUDIO.rst

 AGC_init                          AGC             -  sample_freq: audio sample rate (support 8k and 16k)                                                -  For output (speaker) side ASP

                                                   -  TX_AGC: the pointer for the webrtc AGC setting in speaker path
-AGC_process                       AGC             -  frame_size: setting the frame size for the AGC module, the unit is “sample” (words)                -  For output (speaker) side ASP
+AGC_process                       AGC             -  frame_size: setting the frame size for the AGC module, the unit is "sample" (words)                -  For output (speaker) side ASP

                                                   -  out: the data will be used to do AGC process, the data will directly be modified
 AGC_destory                       AGC                                                                                                                   -  For output (speaker) side ASP